Puthiya Niyamam: Development

 In July 2015, it was reported that Mammootty and Nayanthara would play an inter-caste couple in A. K. Sajan's forthcoming film.
 The film was reported to be initially planned with Suresh Gopi in the lead.
-It was also reported that Sajan initially wrote the script with Renji Panicker in mind for the lead role, with Muthumani as heroine.
+It was also reported that Sajan initially wrote the script with Renji Panicker in mind for the lead role, with Muthumani as the heroine.
 But after hearing the script, Renji noted that the script demands a "larger scale" production and suggested Mammootty for the lead role.
-As per Ranji's suggestion when Sajan approached Mammootty, the offer was immediately accepted by him.
-Regarding the characters, A. K. Sajan says, "Mammootty's character in the film, Louis Pothen, almost mirrors his real life personality.
+As per Ranji's suggestion, when Sajan approached Mammootty, the offer was immediately accepted by him.
+Regarding the characters, A. K. Sajan says, "Mammootty's character in the film, Louis Pothen, almost mirrors his real-life personality.
 He's an easy-going lawyer, who is also a film critic and has a socialist leaning.
-However, Nayanthara's character Vasuki is diametrically opposite."
+However, Nayanthara's character, Vasuki, is diametrically opposite."

 Filming and post-production

 Principal photography commenced on 21 August.
 The film was initially titled Solomonte Koodaram, but later changed to Puthiya Niyamam.
 The title was revealed through its first look poster on 27 October 2015.
 The filming was completed by October 2015 in Ernakulam and Thrissur.

-The costumes that Mammootty's character Louis Pothen has to don in film were purchased from Dubai by Mammootty himself.
+The costumes that Mammootty's character, Louis Pothen, has to don in the film were purchased from Dubai by Mammootty himself.
 Roby Varghese Raj who was an assistant of cinematographers Rajeev Menon and Jomon T. John debuted as an independent cinematographer in the film.

-Editing was done at the residence of Vivek Harshan in Chennai.
+The editing was done at the residence of Vivek Harshan in Chennai.
 Harshan, the National Award-winning film editor, was in commitment for six films simultaneously and edited Puthiya Niyamam at the insistence of director Sajan.
-The post-production works including Mammootty's dubbing were completed in December.
+The post-production works, including Mammootty's dubbing, were completed in December.
 However, Nayanthara was unimpressed with the dubbing of her character and expressed her desire to dub for herself.
-As it would be her debut dubbing in Malayalam language, a dubbing trial was conducted in Chennai in mid-January 2016.
+As it would be her debut dubbing in the Malayalam language, a dubbing trial was conducted in Chennai in mid-January 2016.

 Music

-The film consists of two songs composed by Gopi Sunder and Vinu Thomas.
-But shows only one song in the film.
+The film consists of two songs composed by Gopi Sunder and Vinu Thomas but shows only one in the film.